-Ever thought your business was too small to attract a private equity group (PEG)?
+Ever thought your business in California was too small to attract a private equity group (PEG)?
 Well, you could be mistaken.
-Many private equity groups are looking for smaller businesses because larger ones are sold or not available.
+Many private equity groups are seeking smaller businesses because larger ones are often sold or not available.

 What a Private Equity Group Does

-A private equity group purchases a business typically for one reason: to increase its value within a certain amount of time in order to get a reasonable return on their investment.
-The end goal is to liquidate at least their assets in the business, what is known as an exit or a liquidity event.
+A private equity group typically purchases a business for one reason: to increase its value within a specified timeframe.
+This way, they achieve a reasonable return on their investment.
+The ultimate goal is to liquidate at least their business assets, which is commonly referred to as an exit or a liquidity event.

-Thus, the PEG is very focused on cashflow and the equity they get from the sale of the business.
-There are a couple of ways they do this.
+Thus, the PEG is very focused on cash flow and the equity they get from the sale of the business.
+There are several ways they do this.

 - Bringing together a fractured industry.
-Often a n industry will have several businesses doing tasks that could be much more efficient when merged into a single entity, offering a significant savings on overhead costs.
+Often, an industry will have several businesses performing tasks that could be more efficient when combined into a single entity, resulting in significant savings on overhead costs.

 - Buying a platform business and adding smaller ones to add value.
 This means that your business could be that platform, or it could be appealing to them as one of the smaller, but related businesses that allow them to add value to their larger investment.

 - Investing heavily in growth.
-If your business is in a growth sector, a PEG can invest heavily in the mechanisms and ways to grow that business to increase cashflow and the overall worth of the business.
+If your business is in a growth sector, a PEG can invest heavily in the mechanisms and strategies to drive business growth, thereby increasing cash flow and overall business value.

-Essentially, a PEG usually has a timetable for keeping their investment in a business.
-This is because instead of a single entity, they are made up of several individuals who are looking for a timely return so that they can move on to other investments.
+Essentially, a PEG usually has a timetable for keeping its investment in a business.
+This is because they are comprised of several individuals who are seeking a timely return.
+They want to move on to other investments.

 What a Private Equity Group Looks for in a Business

-A private equity firm is therefore looking for a few specific things when they approach a business.
+A private equity firm, therefore, looks for a few specific things when it approaches a business.
 If your business has one or more of those things, it may pique their interest.

-- Cash Flow: One of the sources of revenue for a PEG is cashflow, so this is a big factor in their acquisition strategy.
+- Cash Flow: One of the primary sources of revenue for a PEG is cash flow, making it a significant factor in its acquisition strategy.

-The other factor is simply that the PEG may want you to continue to operate your business or at least be involved for a certain period of time before you make an exit.
-Be prepared for this ask, and be sure you understand the terms under which you will be expected to operate.
+Another factor is that the PEG may want you to continue operating your business.
+At the very least, they may want you to remain involved for a specific period before exiting.
+Be prepared for this request and ensure you understand the terms under which you will be expected to operate.

 How to Make Your Business Appealing

-So how do you make your business appealing to a Private Equity Group?
-The first factor is to make sure you have recast your books from the tax-friendly ones they typically are to show your true income and income potential.
+So, how do you make your business appealing to a Private Equity Group?
+The first factor is to ensure that you have recast your books from the tax-friendly ones they typically are to reflect your actual income and income potential accurately.

-The second is to gather data and analytics about your industry to show the potential for growth.
-Be sure to include how your business might fit in the overall picture of that industry, and how it might pair well with other entities in an efficient way.
+The second step is to gather data and analytics about your industry to demonstrate its growth potential.
+Be sure to include how your business might fit into the overall picture of that industry.
+Also, consider how it might pair well with other entities in an efficient manner.

 The more of the prep work you can present to a PEG, the less time it will take for them to do their due diligence and make you an offer.